Urban rail transit in China: History

 Several Chinese cities had urban electric tramways in the early 20th century, most of which were dismantled in the 1950s–1970s.
 The only surviving tramways are in Dalian (Dairen) and Changchun (see trams in Dalian and trams in Changchun).
 Nanjing (Nanking) had an urban railway from 1907 to 1958.

-The first subway in China was built in Beijing in 1969 (but it was only handed to civilian control in 1981 and trial operations ended later in the same year; before which credentials were required).
+The first subway in China was built in Beijing in 1969 (but it was only handed over to civilian control in 1981, and trial operations ended later that same year; before which, credentials were required).
 The Tianjin Metro followed in 1984.
 The MTR Corporation Limited from across the border in Hong Kong has investment, consulting and management stakes in the rapid transit systems of several mainland Chinese cities (having completed their first section of subway and entered into revenue operation in 1979 in New Kowloon, at the time when the territory was under British rule).

 The rapid growth of the Chinese economy since the 1980s has created a huge surge in demand for urban transport.
-This prompted cities across China to pursue and draft proposals for subway networks, with Shanghai and Guangzhou opening their first sections of subway in the 1990s, inspiring more cities to propose subway networks.
-In 1995, the Central Government, alarmed by the high cost and financial debt from these ambitious subway plans, put out a "notice on the suspension of approval of urban underground rapid rail transit projects" barring new subway systems outside of Beijing, Tianjin, Guangzhou and Shanghai from being built.
+This prompted cities across China to draft proposals for subway networks, with Shanghai and Guangzhou opening their first subway sections in the 1990s, inspiring more cities to propose their own networks.
+In 1995, the Central Government, alarmed by the high costs and financial debt of these ambitious subway plans, issued a "notice on the suspension of approval of urban underground rapid rail transit projects," barring new subway systems outside Beijing, Tianjin, Guangzhou, and Shanghai from being built.
 At the time Nanjing, Wuhan, Chongqing, Dalian and Shenzhen had advanced proposals waiting to be approved.
-Wuhan, Chongqing, Dalian managed to circumvent the moratorium on subway construction by constructing and opening lower cost elevated lines, light metros, and monorails in the early 2000s.
-Changchun was the first city constructing real light rail system in China, which began operation in 2002.
-Its first transit line, Line 3, is a light rail line not fully grade separated, still having four level crossings as of 2023.
-It's also the only rapid transit system combined light rail and rapid transit lines in China, which can directly transfer to each other.
+Wuhan, Chongqing, Dalian managed to circumvent the moratorium on subway construction by constructing and opening lower-cost elevated lines, light metros, and monorails in the early 2000s.
+Changchun was the first city to construct a real light rail system in China, which began operating in 2002.
+Its first transit line, Line 3, is a light rail line that is not fully grade-separated, still having four level crossings as of 2023.
+It's also the only rapid transit system in China that combines light rail and rapid transit lines, which can be directly transferred between each other.